Your link text

 (Acts 1:8, 8 But you shall receive power when the Holy Spirit has come upon you; and you shall be witnesses to Me[a] in Jerusalem, and in all Judea and Samaria, and to the end of the earth.”)

 The lesson is clear.
-The Holy Spirit drives God’s mission forward.
-Here in the early sections of Luke, the Holy Spirit gives key characters the words to interpret the significance of the events and actions that occur around them.
+The Holy Spirit moves God’s mission and purpose forward.
+Here in the early sections of Luke, the Holy Spirit gives these individuals the words to interpret the significance of the events and actions that was occurring around them.

 Verses 42-45 include Elizabeth’s Spirit-inspired words.